SparkScratch-P/sparkscratch-p.github.io/index.md

  Hence, *15th most celebrated scratcher in 179 days on scratch.*

-I got 110 follwers in a single day, 5th November.
+I got 110 followers in a single day, 5th November.
 I was also 1307th most followed globally.

 My most viewed project (unshared) had **39000+ viewers** in a week and had **3 trending projects**!